pythonindia/inpycon-blog/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks for your interest in contributing to PyCon India 2018 website.
+Thanks for your interest in contributing to PyCon India Blog.
 Your valuable contribution is much appreciated.

-The following is a set of guidelines for contributing to PyCon India 2018.
+The following is a set of guidelines for contributing to PyCon India Blog.

 ## How Can I Help?